coleifer/peewee/docs/peewee/database.rst

 With peewee you can use as many databases as you want.
 Each model can define it's database by specifying a :ref:`Meta.database <model-options>`.
 What if you want to use the same model with multiple databases, though?
 Depending on your use-case, peewee provides several options.

-If you have a Master/Slave setup and want all writes to go to the master, but reads can go to any number of replicated copies, check out the :ref:`Read Slave extension <read-slaves>`.
+If you have a Master/Slave setup and want all writes to go to the master, but reads can go to any number of replicated copies, check out the :ref:`Read Slave extension <read_slaves>`.

 For finer-grained control, check out the :py:class:`Using` context manager / decorator.
 This allows you to specify the database to use with a given list of models for the duration of the wrapped block.